-September 9, 2005 - Mubarak is officially declared the winner of his country's first multiparty presidential election, nabbing a fifth, six-year term.
+September 9, 2005 - Mubarak is officially declared the winner of Egypt's first multiparty presidential election, nabbing a fifth, six-year term.
 Of the nine candidates for president he wins the election with 88.57 percent of the vote, but turnout is lower than expected.
 His closest contender is liberal Ayman Nour, with seven percent of the vote.

 March 13, 2006 - Meets with Pope Benedict XVI.
 They discuss Iraq, Iran, and the prospects for Middle East peace.

 May 28, 2006 - Hosts a summit with Israeli's Prime Minister Ehud Olmert, in an effort to coordinate security measures along both countries border, also talked about Israeli-Palestinian peace in the Middle East.

 June 17, 2006 - Meets with Palestinian President Mahmoud Abbas and asks for renewed peace talks between Israel and Palestine.

 June 2007 - Holds a summit meeting at Sharm el-Sheik with King Abdullah II of Jordan, President Mahmoud Abbas of Palestine and Prime Minister Ehud Olmert of Israel.